todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Refactor this Python function to be more amenable to parallel processing (e.g., using multiprocessing or threading)...`
   <sub>For optimizing performance in computationally intensive Python applications.</sub>

+- `// Analyze this project and suggest next tasks or improvements`
+  <sub>Finds what to build or improve next.</sub>